 |2000||ACACIA expedition surveys and documents cave pictures.|

 Djara cave is rather famous, as it is one of the very few well decorated caves in Egypt.
 It is located the middle of the Western Desert, on a limestone plateau, next to an old camel track connecting Farafra and Assiut.
+There is a shallow doline, partly filled by desert sand.
+On one side is the cave entrance leading down a steep slope into the main chamber.
+Descriptions of the chamber differ, but it is rather huge and has numerous speleothems.
 The cave is easy to visit, many parts have a level floor, covered by the sand of the desert.
+The visit is a little strenuous because the cave is warm and very humid.
 Light is required and a helmet is a good idea too.